+If BPA establishes a single Tier 1 Slice Energy Rate for the Rate Period, such rate will be calculated using the costs allocated to the Slice Cost Pool for the Rate Period in the numerator and the applicable Tier 1 Energy Billing Determinants for the Rate Period in the denominator.

 Tier 1 Marginal Energy True-Up Charge

 At the end of each Fiscal Year, BPA will calculate a Tier 1 Marginal Energy True-Up Charge.
 The Tier 1 Marginal Energy True-Up will be applicable to the Load Following, Block and Slice Products.
 The Tier 1 Marginal Energy True-Up could be either a credit or a charge depending on actual energy use, CHWM amounts, and the directional difference between Tier 1 Rates and market prices.
-The purpose of the Tier 1 Marginal Energy True-Up is to: 1) provide customers full access to their CHWM; 2) ensure that a market-based energy rate is applied to energy use in excess of a customer’s CHWM; 3) incent accurate load forecasts; 4) appropriately account for forecast directional differences between Tier 1 Rates and market prices: and 5) in the case of the Slice Product, streamline, or potentially eliminate, the need for a separate Requirement Slice Output (RSO) Test under the CHWM Contract for the Slice Product by ensuring that RSO purchased by a Slice Customer that is not used to serve the customer’s Total Retail Load is purchased at market-based energy rates rather than at Tier 1 Rates.
+The purpose of the Tier 1 Marginal Energy True-Up is to: 1) provide customers full access to their CHWM; 2) ensure that a market-based energy rate is applied to energy use in excess of a customer’s CHWM; 3) incent accurate load forecasts; 4) appropriately account for forecast directional differences between Tier 1 Rates and market prices; and 5) in the case of the Slice Product, streamline, or potentially eliminate, the need for a separate Requirement Slice Output (RSO) Test under the CHWM Contract for the Slice Product by ensuring that RSO purchased by a Slice Customer that is not used to serve the customer’s Total Retail Load is purchased at market-based energy rates rather than at Tier 1 Rates.

 The final Tier 1 Marginal Energy True-Up may be either a charge or a credit to a customer.
 If a charge, such charge shall be applied as a three-month charge spread equally across the three months following the month the final Tier 1 Marginal Energy True-Up Charge is determined by BPA.
 If a credit, BPA will pay any amounts owed to the customer in a single first-month bill credit.
 No interest will apply for charges or credits provided in this manner.